tlodderstedt/csc_example/basic/main.md

 # Introduction {#Introduction}

-[RFC6749] authorization request parameters are typically sent as URI query parameters via redirection in the user-agent.
+OAuth ([RFC 6749](https://tools.ietf.org/html/rfc6749)) authorization request parameters are typically sent as URI query parameters via redirection in the user-agent.
 This is simple but also yields challenges:

 * There is no cryptographical integrity and authenticity protection, i.e. the request can be modified on its way through the user-agent and attackers can impersonate legitimate clients.
 * There is no mechanism to ensure confidentiality of the request parameters.
 * Authorization request URLs can become quite large, especially in scenarios requiring fine-grained authorization data.

-JWT Secured Authorization Request (JAR) [@!I-D.ietf-oauth-jwsreq] provides solutions for those challenges by allowing OAuth clients to wrap authorization request parameters in a signed, and optionally encrypted, JSON Web Token (JWT), the so-called "Request Object".

-In order to cope with the size restrictions, JAR introduces the `request_uri` parameter that allows clients to send a reference to a request object instead of the request object itself.

-This document complements JAR by providing an interoperable way to push the payload of a request object directly to the AS in exchange for a `request_uri`.

-It also allows for clients to push the form encoded authorization request parameters to the AS in order to
-exchange them for a request URI that the client can use in a subsequent authorization request.
+...

 For example, the following authorization request,